alx9r/BootstraPS/readme.md

 DESCRIPTION
     Import-WebModule downloads and imports a module and, optionally, the required modules mentioned in the module's manifest.
-Import-WebModule works with a module if it meets the following criteria:
+Import-WebModule works with modules that meet the following criteria:
      - has a module manifest
      - is otherwise a well-formed PowerShell module
      - is compressed into a single archive file with the .zip extension

-    If Import-WebModule encounters a module that requires another module and SourceLookup is provided, Import-WebModule recursively downloads and imports the required modules.
+    If Import-WebModule encounters a module that requires another module and SourceLookup is provided, Import-WebModule looks for a source for the required module in SourceLookup and recursively downloads and imports the required modules.

     Import-WebModule downloads and expands modules to temporary locations.
-    Import-WebModule deletes the archives immediately after download.
+    Import-WebModule deletes the archives immediately after expansion.
     Import-WebModule attempts to delete the files of the expanded module immediately after import but will silently leave them behind if that is not possible.
 This can occur, for example, when the module contains an assembly that becomes locked when the module is loaded.

+    Import-WebModule invokes Save-WebFile to download and save the file.
+The Uri, CertificateValidator, and SecurityPolicy parameters are passed to Save-WebFile unaltered.